ProseMirror/website/pages/guide/collab.md

 function Authority(doc) {
   this.doc = doc
   this.steps = []
+  this.stepClientIDs = []
 }

 require("prosemirror/dist/util/event").eventMixin(Authority)

-Authority.prototype.receiveSteps = function(version, steps) {
+Authority.prototype.receiveSteps = function(version, steps, clientID) {
-  if (version != this.steps.length) return false
+  if (version != this.steps.length) return

   var self = this
   // Apply and accumulate new steps steps.forEach(function(step) {
     self.doc = step.apply(self.doc).doc
     self.steps.push(step)
+    self.stepClientIDs.push(clientID)
   })
-  // Signal listeners (after we return) setTimeout(function() { self.signal("newSteps") }, 100)
+  // Signal listeners
-  return true
+  self.signal("newSteps")
 }

+Authority.prototype.stepsSince = function(version) {
+  return {
+    steps: this.steps.slice(version),
+    clientIDs: this.stepClientIDs.slice(version)
+  }
+}
 ```

 When an editor wants to try and submit their changes to the authority,
 they can call `receiveSteps` on it, passing the last version number
-they received, along with the new changes they added on top of that.
+they received, along with the new changes they added, and their client
-The method will return `true` if the changes are accepted, and `false`
-otherwise.
+ID (which is a way for them to later recognize which changes came from
+them).

 This implementation of an authority keeps an endlessly growing array
 of steps, the length of which denotes its current version.

 The `eventMixin` call adds event-related methods to this type, such as
 [`on`](##EventMixin.on) and [`signal`](##EventMixin.signal).
 The
-timeout is needed because our communication channels are synchronous,
-and it would confuse the editor that is submitting the changes if the
-event that there are new changes came in before its changes were
-confirmed.
-It also models the fact that typical communication channels
-are asynchronous—without it, it wouldn't even be possible in this
-example setup to have concurrent changes.
-You could raise the timeout
-delay if you wanted to experiment with conflicts.
+`stepsSince` function can be used by an editor to know which new
+changes, if any, happened since a given version.

 ## The `collab` Module